Job Listing: Facilities Director

 - Creative problem solver with the ability to manage multiple projects.

-- Must be able to remain calm, make sound decisions and provide clear direction in crisis
+- Must be able to remain calm, make sound decisions and provide clear direction in crisis situations.

 - Ability to respond to guests and manage staff and volunteers with a professional demeanor.